samanthagold/INFO6742_DeliData/corpus-readme.rst

 * num_participants: The number of participants in a chatroom.
 For a group of two, num_participants = 2.
 For a group of five, num_participants = 5.
 * num_chats: The total number of chats that occurred in the chatroom.
-* agreement_score: A ratio that measures the total number of answers that are the same divided by the number of group members.
-For example, if there were 5 people in a group and 2 people submitted the same card selections, the ratio would be 2/5 or 0.4.
-* correct_score: A ratio that measures the total number of final card submissions that were correct (i.e. when card selection includes a vowel AND an odd number).For example, if there were 5 people in a group and 4 people submitted the correct card selection, the ratio would be 4/5 or 0.80.
+* correct_ratio: A ratio that measures the total number of final card submissions that were correct (i.e. when card selection includes a vowel AND an odd number) at the group level.For example, if there were 5 people in a group and 4 people submitted the correct card selection, the ratio would be 4/5 or 0.80.